 Arc'teryx FL-355 - Women's Review

 Our Analysis and Test Results

 When it came time to hang in this harness, we noticed those leg loops even more, and they dug into us in all of the wrong ways and the wrong places.
 The edges of the leg loops are designed to roll a bit (so that a sharp edge isn't digging right into you), and this is an improvement over the older 280 model.
 But, we still felt them digging into our thighs, and we never wanted to "hang out" long in this one.

 This harness has great mobility, and it was on par with many other lightweight harnesses in our review.
 One of the things that help with mobility is the elastic on the leg loops, which is something that the FL-355 has that the AR-385 doesn't.

 While the FL-355 can be used for a variety of applications, you might not be able to wear this one over anything but a light pair of leggings unless your legs are very skinny.
 This makes it a little less versatile than its sister, the AR-385a, which can adjust to fit over heavier pants or winter wear.
 Also, because this model wasn't so comfortable to hang in it wouldn't be our first choice for a long route.
-Check out the Misty Mountain Silhouette for something that can keep you comfortable on a full day out.

-The Arc'teryx FL-355 is a head-turner, no doubt about it.
+The Arc'teryx FL-355 is a head-turner; no doubt about it.
 Every time we brought it out to a crag, the ladies (and even men) were curious to try it on and give it a whirl.
 While it has a remarkable design, it didn't quite fit the bill for us when it came to comfort and fit.
 This could still be the best option for you if the fit is right, and it's nice and compact as well for alpine routes or traveling.